-The history of the Ladin language dates back to the period of Roman settling of the Alpine divide.
+The history of the Ladin-speaking valleys dates back to the period of Roman settling in the Alpine divide.

 The history of Ladinia is inseparably linked with the history of its language: the Roman emperor Drusus conquered the Alpine region in 15 BC.
 Out of the mixture of the Rhaetian and Roman culture, the Ladin evolved.
 The language itself is believed to have become established in the first centuries AD, while the Italian language, for instance, has developed only several centuries later.